MolSSI-Education/python_scripting_cms/_episodes/05-plotting.md

 fig_1 = plt.plot(data[:,1], label=sample)
 plt.legend()

-plt.savefig(F'{sample}.png')
+plt.savefig(F'{sample}.png', dpi=300)
 ~~~
 {: .language-python}

 Now, when you check your image, it should be much higher quality.
+One downside of increasing image resolution is that your figures will take longer to save.
+If you are making a lot of plots to quickly look at data, you will probably not want a high image resolution.
+You will probably only want to increase the image resolution when you know you want to use the plot.

 ## Plotting more than one set of data